 Pristine (boscalid + pyraclostobin) is the most effective broad-spectrum fungicide available for use on strawberry.
-It controls all four of the key strawberry diseases (Botrytis gray mold, anthracnose, powdery mildew and Mycosphaerella leaf spot/blotch).
+It controls all four of the key strawberry diseases (Botrytis gray mold, anthracnose, powdery mildew and Mycosphaerella leaf spot/blotch) and many minor diseases including Alternaria, Septoria, Phomopsis, and rust diseases.
 Both components are active against Botrytis gray mold, powdery mildew and common leaf spot diseases providing effective resistance management.
 Boscalid's unique mode of action provides another resistance management tool for these diseases when Pristine is used in alternations with other fungicides.
 Pristine has a PHI of zero days, allowing the growers flexibility of applying the product shortly before harvest.
-Pristine surpasses all other fungicides in spectrum of disease control and superior disease control on these diseases.
+Pristine surpasses all other fungicides in spectrum of disease controlled.